michaelworm/jQueryDocs/README.md

 # Welcome to jQueryDocs

-jQueryDocs is a Sublime Text 3 Package which shows the selected jQuery Function on [api.jquery.com](http://api.jquery.com/).
+jQueryDocs is a Sublime Text 3 Package which shows a selected jQuery Function on [api.jquery.com](http://api.jquery.com/).

 ***